 The Georgia Department of Education has developed an ESSER funding dashboard that provides a simple, transparent way for the public to see Georgia school districts’ use of federal COVID-19 relief funds.
 The ESSER funding dashboard provides the public an opportunity to access information about how much of the funds have been used so far to improve student learning, address lost learning opportunities, support students’ mental health and wellbeing, and more.
 The dashboard shows spending under all three rounds of ESSER funding – through the CARES Act in May 2020, the Coronavirus Response and Relief Supplemental Appropriations Act in January 2021, and the American Rescue Plan in March 2021.
 When you go to the dashboard, go to "Select System" and choose "Brooks County Schools" to learn more about the ESSER funding we received.

-Stakeholders may review the Brooks County Schools ARP plan as well as our Learning Loss Interventions.
+Stakeholders may review the Brooks County Schools ARP plan, Learning Loss Interventions and our revised Opening Plan for 2021-2022 .
+Stakeholders may view the ARP Informational Video or ARP Handout.
 Stakeholders wishing to provide input into these plans are asked to complete the ESSER III - Stakeholder Feedback Form.